nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ```

 Inspect if an address is an operator for the specified owner and token types.
 If
-the address is not an operator for at least one requested token type, the result is
+the address is not an operator for at least one requested token type, the result
-`false`.
+is `false`.
 It is possible to make a query for some specific token types (`tokens`
 parameter is `Some_tokens`) or for all token types (`tokens` parameter is
 `All_tokens`).

-### FA2 Permission Policies and Configuration
+### <a name="permission_policy"></a> FA2 Permission Policies and Configuration

 Most token standards specify logic such as who can initiate a transfer, the quantity
 for transfer, who can receive tokens.
 This standard calls such logic *permission